-All of the Duke University Graduate School 's information about policies, practices, procedures, and financial aid is online. http://www.gradschool.duke.edu/
+All of the Duke University Graduate School 's information about policies, practices, procedures, and financial aid is online at http://www.gradschool.duke.edu/.

 1. DEADLINE FOR RECEIPT OF APPLICATIONS AND SUPPORTING DOCUMENTS is December 8th for the PhD and January 30th for the MA.
 Supporting documents include transcripts, letters of recommendation, GRE scores, English language scores, and writing sample.